 As with speed control, you need to look at the update rate (position loop) of your control device.

-- High-speed operation - If you have a high-speed application and you choose too much resolution relative to your controller input frequency, you will cause your controller to fault.
+High-speed operation - If you have a high-speed application and you choose too much resolution relative to your controller input frequency, you will cause your controller to a fault.

 Torque control – To control torque, your feedback device provides the means for the motor to commutate.
 Commutation refers to the action of steering currents or voltage to the proper motor phases to produce optimum motor torque and motor shaft rotation.
 Knowing the motor rotor/shaft position via the feedback device allows your controller to do this.